Locklizard announce new upgrades to their Safeguard PDF DRM service

 About Locklizard Safeguard PDF Security

-Locklizard Safeguard PDF Security provides PDF document security with PDF DRM controls and US Government strength AES 256 bit encryption.
+Locklizard Safeguard PDF Security provides PDF document security with PDF DRM controls and US Government strength AES encryption.
 It protects PDF documents from copying, modifying, saving and distribution.
 In addition the IPR owner can control whether users can print protected PDF documents, and if so, how many times.
 DRM controls check how documents are used, by whom, for how long, and what can be done with them.
 Safeguard PDF security is supplied as a DRM service hosted by Locklizard.

 Locklizard is a DRM service company that produces high quality, US government strength document security, content protection, and copy prevention software that use digital rights management (DRM) controls to protect your intellectual property from unauthorized use and misuse.